TrainWeb.org Facebook Page

 Mines across the valley.

-This valley runs all the way down to Canon City and it was here where we reached our most eastern point of our trip.
-From here we would reverse to the wye but first, much good information would be conveyed to the passengers.
+This valley runs all the way down to Canon City and it was here where we reached our easternmost point.
+We would reverse to the wye but first, much good information was conveyed to the passengers.

-There is a large gold mining operation near the town of Victor at the east end of our route.
-The engineer decided to have the passengers hear the unique echos that the whistle of the train could produce in this valley.
-He started with three and it echoed three times.
+The large gold mining operation near the town of Victor.
+The engineer decided to have the passengers hear the unique echoes that the whistle of the train could produce in this valley so he started with three and it echoed three times.
 He then blew the whistle four times which was fantastic.
 He then did five times which was even more fantastic.
 Then he set his own record by doing it six times and it was spectacular.
-I have never had as much fun listening to a train whistle echo before in my long life.
+I have never had as much fun listening to a train whistle echo before.

-The engine starts around the west leg of the wye.
+The engine started around the west leg of the wye.

-The U.S. Forest Service has tried to cap all the gold mines that animals and people could fall into.
+The U.S. Forest Service tried to cap all the gold mines into which animals and people could fall.

-Returning from the wye we ran by the old gold mine near town.
+Returning from the wye, we passed the old gold mine near town.

-Then by the old Colorado Midland Railroad station.
+We then went by the former Colorado Midland Railroad station.

 Finally we returned to the boarding area.